bluenviron/mavp2p/README.md

 * Emit heartbeats
 * Automatically request streams to Ardupilot devices and block stream requests from ground stations
 * Route messages by target system ID / component ID
-* Support domain names in place of IPs
+* Use domain names in place of IPs
 * Reconnect to TCP/UDP servers when disconnected, remove inactive TCP/UDP clients
+* Dump telemetry to disk
-* Multiplatform, available for multiple operating systems (Linux, Windows) and architectures (arm6, arm7, arm64, amd64), does not depend on libc and therefore is compatible with lightweight distros (Alpine Linux)
+* Multiplatform, available for multiple operating systems (Linux, Windows) and architectures (arm6, arm7, arm64, amd64), independent from libc and compatible with lightweight distros (Alpine Linux)

 ## Table of contents